Non-solvable torsion-free virtually solvable groups: torsion in the crystallographic quotients

+If $h(I(V))=1$ then $I(V)$ is central in $S$, and so $V$ is nilpotent.
+Since $S$ is not virtually nilpotent and $S/U$ has no nontrivial normal subgroup of infinite index, $\sqrt{S}\leq{U}$.
+Since $V\leq\sqrt{S}$ and $U/V$ acts effectively on $V/I(V)$ we have $V=\sqrt{S}$.
+Since $S$ is not virtually nilpotent $V/I(V)$ is not central in $S/I(V)$.
+Hence the subgroup $D_{10}$ of $S/U$ must act effectively.
+The action is compatible with the rational commutator pairing.
+Since $V$ is nonabelian the radical $R(V)$ has rank 2 or 0.
+It is easily seen that $R(V)$ must be 0, and so the pairing is nondegenerate.
+Hence the action of $D_{10}$ is symplectic.
+But $D_{10}$ is not a subgroup of $Sp(4,\mathbb{Q})$ \cite[Chapter 4]{Ki}.
+Therefore there is no such group.

+If $h(I(V))>1$ then $h(V/I(V))<4$, and so $V/I(V)$ is central in $S/I(V)$, by Lemma \ref{I(N)<zeta}.
+Hence $V=U$, since $U/V$ acts effectively on $V/I(V)$.
+Since $S$ is not virtually nilpotent, $I(V)$ must be abelian of rank 4 and so $V/I(V)$ is abelian of rank 1, by the argument of Lemma \ref{gl(10,Q)}.
+Hence $X/I(V)$ is a central extension of $D_{10}$ by a torsion free abelian group of rank 1.
+Since $H^2(D_{10};\mathbb{Z})\cong\mathbb{Z}/2\mathbb{Z}$, this extension splits over $C_5$ and so $X/I(V)$ has a subgroup of order 5.
+Since $S$ is torsion free and $I(V)$ is abelian of rank 4, this subgroup of order 5 must act trivially on $I(V)$.
+But then $I(V)$ is central, and $S$ is virtually nilpotent.
+Thus we again reach a contradiction. \end{proof}

-$H=SL(2,5)${\bf :} The faithful 8-dimensional representations of $SL(2,5)$ each restrict to fixed-point free representations of the Sylow 5-subgroup, and so corresponding crystallographic groups each have subgroups isomorphic to the normalizer of this subgroup, which is metacyclic of order 20.
-(This is the Borel subgroup of $SL(2,5)$.)
-This is not the holonomy group of a 6-dimensional Bieberbach group \cite{CS}, and so we may exclude the cases with $S/\sqrt{S}\cong{SL(2,5)}$ and $m=8$.
+$H=SL(2,5)${\bf :} Consideration of the character tables shows that the faithful 8-dimensional representations of $SL(2,5)$ each restrict to fixed-point free representations of the Sylow 5-subgroups.
+Hence the corresponding crystallographic groups each have subgroups isomorphic to the normalizers of these subgroups, which are metacyclic of order 20.
+(These are the Borel subgroups of $SL(2,5)$.)
+No 6-dimensional Bieberbach group has such a holonomy group \cite{CS}, and so we may exclude the cases with $S/\sqrt{S}\cong{SL(2,5)}$ and $m=8$.
 Similarly for the faithful 12-dimensional representations of $SL(2,5)$, and for the 12-dimensional representations of $A_5$ with character $3\rho_4$.